 Tenants obtain certain rights once they sign a lease or rental agreement.
 Among these rights is the right to privacy, which is contained in the statute of Implied Covenant of Quiet Enjoyment.

 Whether contained in the lease or not, this statute is a fundamental right granted to every renter across the country.
-Basically, the statute of Implied Covenant of Quiet Enjoyment guarantees a renterthe right to live in their premises in peace and quiet without unnecessary interruptions.
+Basically, the statute of Covenant of Quiet Enjoyment guarantees a renterthe right to live in their premises in peace and quiet without unnecessary interruptions.

 This is everything a landlord needs to know about the Implied Covenant of Quiet Enjoyment.